Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Introduction

 The SS may also take place in the PNS formed in the aftermath of massive stellar core-collapse (CC).
 Refs. \cite{Novak00,Gerosa16,Sperhake17,Cheong19,Rosca-Mead20} conducted CC simulations in the ST theories, focusing mainly on the scalar-type gravitational wave (GW) emissions.
 After the PNS formation, it starts contraction due to continuous mass accretions and increases its density.
 Eventually, the coupling between the scalar and gravitational fields enters the non-linear phase and facilitates the exponential growth of the scalar field.
 Depending on how the scalar field couples with the gravitational field, the PNS sometimes changes its structure not steadily but dynamically similar to the CC, and liberates a significant amount of gravitational potential energy.
 This might be a remarkable feature in terms of CCSN dynamics, as the second collapse and bounce may produce strong shock waves \citep{Rosca-Mead20}.
 Interestingly, the SS may happen multiple times and leave behind various compact stars \citep{Rosca-Mead20}.
 The amplified scalar-type GWs propagate outward from the PNS core and could be reached us with sizeable amplitudes \citep{Sperhake17,Cheong19}.

-To date, however, all dynamical simulations of massive stellar collapse in the ST theories were performed in spherical symmetry with very simplified EOSs \cite{Novak00,Gerosa16,Sperhake17,Cheong19,Rosca-Mead20}.
-Furthermore, the neutrino radiation, which is most crucial for the PNS evolution as well as for the CCSN dynamics, was completely neglected.
+To date, however, all the CCSN simulations of massive stellar collapse in the ST theories were performed in spherical symmetry with very simplified EOSs \cite{Novak00,Gerosa16,Sperhake17,Cheong19,Rosca-Mead20}, although it is well-known that the multi-dimensionality is the key for the successful CCSN explosion.
+Moreover, the neutrino radiation, which is most crucial for the PNS evolution as well as for the CCSN dynamics, was completely neglected.
 It is also not well understood what the potential impacts of the SS on the explosion dynamics are.

 In this study, we conduct axisymmetric CCSN simulations of a massive star in a {\it massive} scalar-tensor (MST) theory for the first time with a realistic EOS and multi-energy neutrino radiation.
 The main motivation for considering the massive scalars is that most of the parameters in the ST theories, which describe how strong the scalar and gravitational fields couple, are strongly constrained in the massless case through binary pulsar observations \citep{Freire12,Antoniadis13,Zhao22}, while the constraint can be significantly loosened in the presence of a massive scalar~\citep{Ramazanoglu16,Morisaki&Suyama17}.